The steps below demonstrate how you can apply security to a proxy service via WSO2 Integration Studio.

 Step 1: Creating a registry resource project

-First, create a registry resource project in ESB tooling.
+First, create a registry resource project.
 We will use this project to store the security policy (which is a registry resource).

 - Enter a name for the project and click Next.